MarcelaOvando/CogniPACT/README.md

 # Cognitive Parcellation of Association and Commissural Tracts - Cognipact

-This repository contains the scripts used for the creation of Cognipact and all analyses reported in the manuscript.
+This repository contains the scripts used for the creation of Cognipact and all analyses reported in the manuscript:

+# Unveiling the functional specialisation of human circuits with naturalistic stimuli (Ovando-Tellez M., Foulon C, Nozais V.,Pacella V. & Thiebaut de Schotten M.)

 Specifically, you will find: